djcopley/ShellOracle/README.md

 ## Usage

-ShellOracle is designed to be used as a ZSH Line Editor widget activated by the CTRL+F keyboard shortcut.
+ShellOracle is designed to be used as a BASH/ZSH widget activated by the CTRL+F keyboard shortcut.

 1. Press CTRL+F
 2. Describe your command or goal